John Spottiswood (reformer): Life

 On the birth of James VI Spottiswood was deputed by the general assembly in June 1566 to congratulate Queen Mary, and to desire that the prince "might be baptised according to the form issued in the Reformed Church"—a request that was not granted.
 After the queen's imprisonment in Lochleven and the resignation of the government, he officiated at the coronation of the young king at Stirling on 29 July 1567, placing the crown on his head, assisted by the superintendent of Angus and the bishop of Orkney.
-After Mary's flight to England he directed a letter to the lords who "had made defection from the king's majesty," in which he affirmed that God's just judgment was come upon the kingdom mainly because the queen's escape had not been prevented by her execution, "according as God's law commanded murderers and adulterers to die the death;" and exhorted all the supporters "of that wicked woman" in whom, he insinuated, "the devil himself had been loosed," to return to "the bosom of the Kirk" on pain of excommunication (printed in Calderwood's History, ii.
-482–3); but Calderwood justly states that the "letter must have been penned by Mr. Knox, as appeareth by the style" (ib. p.
-481).
+After Mary's flight to England he directed a letter to the lords who "had made defection from the king's majesty," in which he affirmed that God's just judgment was come upon the kingdom mainly because the queen's escape had not been prevented by her execution, "according as God's law commanded murderers and adulterers to die the death;" and exhorted all the supporters "of that wicked woman" in whom, he insinuated, "the devil himself had been loosed," to return to "the bosom of the Kirk" on pain of excommunication; but Calderwood justly states that the "letter must have been penned by Mr. Knox, as appeareth by the style".
 Indeed, the mild superintendent was incapable of anything so vehement.
-In 1570 he was, at the instance of Knox, sent by the kirk session of Edinburgh to admonish Kirkcaldy of Grange, who held the castle for the queen, of "his offence against God" (Richard Bannatyne, Memorials, p.
-80), but without any effect.
-At the assembly held in April 1576 a complaint was made against him of having inaugurated the bishop of Ross in the abbey of Holyrood House, although admonished by the brethren "not to do it;" but the assembly proceeded no further against him after he had admitted his fault (Calderwood, iii.
-361).
+In 1570 he was, at the instance of Knox, sent by the kirk session of Edinburgh to admonish Kirkcaldy of Grange, who held the castle for the queen, of "his offence against God" but without any effect.
+At the assembly held in April 1576 a complaint was made against him of having inaugurated the bishop of Ross in the abbey of Holyrood House, although admonished by the brethren "not to do it;" but the assembly proceeded no further against him after he had admitted his fault.
 Although he had repeatedly asked to be relieved of the duties of superintendent, he was retained in the office until the close of his life.
 As, however, he had received no stipend for several years, he obtained on 16 December 1580 a pension of 45l.
 9s.
 6d. for three years, and the pension was renewed on 26 November 1583 for five years.
 He died 5 December 1585.
 According to his son, "in his last days, when he saw the ministers take such liberty as they did, and heard of the disorders raised in the church through that confused parity which men laboured to introduce, as likewise the irritation the king received by a sort of foolish preachers, he lamented extremely the case of the church to those who came to visit him," and "continually foretold that the ministers in their follies would bring religion in hazard" (Spottiswood, History, ii.
 336–7).